 Every freshman applicant to Siena College should submit a completed application to the Office of Admissions by February 15 of his or her senior year in high school.
 An official secondary school transcript, including work completed at all secondary schools attended by the applicant and a recommendation from the school counselor or college counselor, must be directed to the Office of Admissions.
-Every applicant must assume the responsibility for having the results of all SAT I, SAT II, or ACT examinations sent to the College.
-SAT II tests are not required, but the Admissions Committee reserves the right to recommend them for certain students.
+SAT I, SAT II and ACT are not required at the time of decision, but the Admissions Committee reserves the right to require and recommend them for certain students.
+Every applicant must assume the responsibility for having the results of all SAT I, SAT II, or ACT examinations sent to the College before matriculating.